 The outer, white layer of the eye that along with the cornea forms the external, protective coat of the eye.

-Misalignment of the eye, which may may occur with Thyroid Eye Disease.
+Misalignment of the eye, which may occur with thyroid eye disease.

-Located just below the “Adam’s apple” in the neck, this endocrine gland produces hormones (chemicals) which control the metabolism rate.
+Located just below the “Adam’s apple” in the neck, this endocrine gland produces hormones (chemicals) that control the metabolism rate.